 Uruguay

 Tucked between Brazil and Argentina, it’s easy to understand why Uruguay is often overlooked.
-But, while it might be one of South America’s smallest countries, it’s also the safest – and one of the most welcoming, laidback, and culturally sophisticated too.
-Inland, you’ll mostly find rolling hills and lush grasslands, but along the coast, you’ll find a whole treasure trove of hidden gems well worth visiting.
+But, while it might be one of South America’s smallest countries, it’s also one of the safest – and one of the most welcoming, laidback, and culturally sophisticated too.
+Inland, you’ll mostly find rolling hills and lush grasslands, but along the coast, you’ll find a treasure trove of hidden gems well worth visiting.

 Final thoughts…